Farm Tax Credit: Tax Tips Every Farmer Should Know

 14. Agricultural Research & Development Tax Credit

 One of the most overlooked tax credits for farmers is the R&D tax credit.
 The Research & Development (R&D) tax credit was designed to offset expenses associated with research and innovation.
-Many farmers conduct farm activities that qualify for the R&D tax credit.
+To make the most of this opportunity, it’s important to understand what expenses qualify for R&D tax credit, as many farm activities already meet the criteria.

 You may be eligible if you engaged in any of the following activities: